adrianchap/Standardized-Test-Analysis/README.md

 ### Analysis

-Through EDA and Data Visualization, this compares state participation in the SAT and ACT test from the years 2017 to 2019.
+Through EDA and Data Visualization, this study compares state participation in the SAT and ACT test from the years 2017 to 2019.
 While the ACT still has more states with 100% participation, the SAT has strong momentum in winning over previously ACT dominated states, and making strong inroads in states that have not made either the ACT or SAT a requirement yet.

 ---